starrain-hub/CS215/README.md

 ### Group members for this project: Rena Takahashi, LJ Friedman

 This page is for a coding project done by Rena Takahashi and LJ Friedman for the purpose of exploring the relationship between finance and general happiness.
 Click [here](Final_Project_—_Happiness_Data.ipynb) to read through the code.
+This list will be direct download links to the CSVs used in this project:
+-

+\
 The following is the write-up for this code.

 <br>